 AXIS INSURANCE SERVICES, LLC: D&O Claims Scenarios

-Following are several examples of Management Liability claims.
+The following are several examples of Management Liability (D&O) claims.

 Directors and officers at a company failed to disclose material facts and provided inaccurate and misleading information to their investors.
 It was alleged that the materials did not disclose the high turnover of management and that the company’s website had not yet been developed.
 The company later went bankrupt.
 The complaint included causes of action for: (1) common law fraud; (2) negligent misrepresentation; and (3) breach of fiduciary duties.
 Settled for over $1 million and defense costs exceeding another $1.4 million.